Stoicism & Sobriety: How to Cultivate Self-Control in Recovery

 Focusing on the Present Moment

-Stoic Techniques to Practice Self- Control
+Stoic Techniques to Practice Self-Control

-It also gives us something tangible to refer to as we process what is happening with us.
+It also gives us something tangible to refer to as we process what is happening to us.
 Journalling can allow one to track progress, understand triggers, and reinforce one’s commitment to sobriety.
 The stoics urged a daily self-examination.
 Working Step 10 in AA is this same practice.
-In the chapter on Step 10 in the Twelve Steps and Twelve Traditions we are encouraged to do the following, “When we retire at night, we constructively review our day.
+In the chapter on Step 10 in the Twelve Steps and Twelve Traditions, we are encouraged to do the following, “When we retire at night, we constructively review our day.
 Were we resentful, selfish, dishonest, or afraid?”

 Conclusion

 The journey to sobriety is not easy, but by integrating Stoic principles with the teachings of AA, you can build a strong foundation for lasting recovery.
-Stoicism offers valuable tools for developing self control, managing emotions, and finding inner peace.
-By focusing on what you can control, accepting the natural flow of life and living in the present moment, one can strengthen their resolve and maintain sobriety.
+Stoicism offers valuable tools for developing self-control, managing emotions, and finding inner peace.

+By focusing on what you can control, accepting the natural flow of life, and living in the present moment, one can strengthen one’s resolve and maintain sobriety.
 Remember, as Marcus Aurelius tells us, “You have power over your mind – not outside events.
 Realize this, and you will find strength.”

 Resources